Advertisment

 Although, there are clearly several barriers to the adoption of more sophisticated access control systems, organisations are placing increasing importance to safeguard their physical assets as it supports in providing protection to their IT infrastructure as well.
 This is mainly due to the belief that current systems in place are adequate enough until they are proven to have failed and the fact that a replacement system is perceived to be an unnecessary expense.
 Despite the technological advancements, users are still content with cards and fobs, regardless of the lack of sophisticated security and encryption contained in these when compared with mobile access control solutions.
 The change to a more sophisticated system is likely to come from employees themselves, rather than decision makers.
 Existing access control solutions are also easy to upgrade which provide minimal disruption and cost-efficient site retrofits.
 Facilities and security managers need to question whether it is more expensive to replace an outdated system, or recover from a site or data breach.

-data-privacy data-security access-control-system
+data-security data-privacy access-control-system

 Advertisment